Top 25 Legal Pages For Your WordPress Website

 • Select the Type of website you have

-• On the right side of your screen, a number of templates will appear
+• On the right side of your screen, several templates will appear

 • Click on the template you need